ha-lins/PGCL/transferLearning_MoleculeNet_PPI/README.md

 ## Acknowledgements

+The training and evaluation pipeline is referred from GraphCL [Neurips 2020].
 The backbone implementation is reference to https://github.com/snap-stanford/pretrain-gnns.